-20 Pieces of Etiquette Every Royal Wedding Guest Needs to Follow
+40 Pieces of Etiquette Every Royal Wedding Guest Needs to Follow

-If you were lucky enough to score an invite to the royal wedding of Prince Harry and Meghan Markle, you'd better know what to do once you get there.
-And no, we’re not talking about just knowing which fork is the salad fork (though that’s important, too).
+If you're ever lucky enough to score an invite to a royal wedding (Princes William and Harry may have found their happily ever afters, but there are plenty of other singles within the British royal family), you're going to feel a lot more comfortable if you know the rules of what you should—and, even more importantly, what you should not—do once you get there.
+And no, we’re not talking about knowing which fork is the salad fork (though that’s important, too).
 Royal events come with their own set of rules—some of them obvious, others anything but.
-So that you don’t embarrass yourself on Harry and Meghan’s big day, here are 20 etiquette rules you’ll definitely want to follow.
+So that you don’t embarrass yourself on your royal pal's big day, here are 40 etiquette rules you’ll definitely want to follow.

-While it stands to reason that you should never show up to any wedding—royal or otherwise—if you did not RSVP to let the couple know you'd be coming, don’t expect to show up at Windsor Castle and watch the royal family scramble to make room for you.
+While it stands to reason that you should never show up to any wedding—royal or otherwise—if you did not RSVP to let the happy couple know you'd be coming, don’t expect to show up at Westminster Abbey and watch the royal family scramble to make room for you.

 “We steer clear of white because that's considered to be stealing the bride's thunder,” CNN royal commentator Victoria Arbiter told Us Weekly, though she clarified that since the wedding is a daytime affair taking place in the springtime, wearing a floral or other printed dress with a white or cream base is fine, just as long as the pattern overwhelms the base.